Allow users to paste spreadsheet data directly

 • Enable “Paste Support”

-• Set webhook or callback behavior: auto-confirm, manual confirm, etc.
+• Set webhook or callback behavior: auto-confirm, manual confirm, or webhook-only

 • Copy your unique importer key from the “Installation” tab